HarshaYohan/SupplyChainManagementSystem/README.md

 📊 Usage
 Once running, the platform can be accessed via the specified local host or deployment server.
 Employees of Company A can manage orders, schedules, and generate reports from the system dashboard.

-🖊️ Contributing
-Contributions are welcome!
-To suggest changes, please open an issue or submit a pull request.

-📜 License
-This project is licensed under the MIT License.
-For details, see the LICENSE file.

-👤 Author
-Developed by [Your Name].
-For inquiries, reach out via email or GitHub.